George W Bush

 In 1998 Governor Bush won 49 percent of the Hispanic vote, 27 percent of the African-American vote, 27 percent of Democrats and 65 percent of women.
 He won more Texas counties, 240 of 254, than any modern Republican other that Richard Nixon in 1972 and is the first Republican gubernatorial candidate to win the heavily Hispanic and Democratic border counties of El Paso, Cameron and Hidalgo

 Accomplishments in Office

-President Bush early accomplishment was the passage of a large tax cut.
-His Presdiency was forever framed by the twin attacks on September 11th on the World Trade Center in New York and the Pentagon in Washington.
-President Bush then led a large international coalition which removed the Taliban in Afghanistan who were harboring Al Quieda.
+President Bush's early accomplishment was the passage of a large tax cut.
+His Presidency was forever framed by the twin attacks on September 11th at the World Trade Center in New York and the Pentagon in Washington.
+President Bush then led a large international coalition that removed the Taliban in Afghanistan who were harboring Al Qaeda.
 President Bush then went on to lead American military forces in a campaign that ousted Saddam Hussien in Iraq.

-Presidents Bush's second term has been more challenging, The administrations response to the destruction of large areas of Louisiana and the flooding of New Orleans was widely criticized.
+President Bush's second term has been more challenging, The administration's response to the destruction of large areas of Louisiana and the flooding of New Orleans was widely criticized.
 The War of Iraq steadily lost support during Bush's second term, largely making it impossible to accomplish any of his other goals.
 The Republicans lost control of both houses of Congress in the mid-term election of 2006.

 The First Family

 Daughters: Barbara and Jenna